-Stainless steel vs. damast steel - which kitchen knife is better
+Stainless steel vs. Damascus steel – which kitchen knife is better

-If you're looking to buy a new kitchen knife, sooner or later you'll be faced with the question: stainless steel or Damascus steel?
-Both materials have their strengths – but which one suits your needs better?
-In this article, I'll show you the key differences to help you make the right decision.
+If you're looking to buy a new kitchen knife, sooner or later you'll face the question: stainless steel or Damascus steel?
+Both materials have their strengths – but which one is better suited to your needs?
+In this article, I'll show you the most important differences so you can make the right decision.

 Imagine you're standing in your kitchen on the weekend.
-You've picked up fresh vegetables from the market, a good piece of meat from the butcher, and you simply want to conjure up the perfect dish.
-Last time, your knife slicing tomatoes felt more like a pinch than a cut.
-This time, everything should be different.
+You've bought fresh vegetables from the market, a good cut of meat from the butcher, and you simply want to conjure up the perfect dish.
+Last time, your knife pushed rather than cut when you were slicing tomatoes.
+This time, everything has to be different.
 So you start researching.
 Damascus steel or stainless steel – which is better?

 What is stainless steel?

-Stainless steel is a rust-resistant steel that's standard in many households.
-It's easy to care for, durable, and relatively inexpensive to produce.
-Many classic kitchen knives are made of stainless steel—often sufficient for everyday use.
+Stainless steel is a rust-resistant steel that is standard in many households.
+It is easy to care for, durable, and relatively inexpensive to produce.
+Many classic kitchen knives are made of stainless steel – often sufficient for everyday use.

 Advantages: